-- your reflection on the fulfilment of the internship agreement's learning objectives by the tasks performed - the discussion and reflection on the theories you choose to apply in relation to the internship's specific tasks - how you, based on the thesis statement for the final exam project, present a qualified and substantiated suggestion for an action plan to resolve the thesis statement.
+- The students' reflection on the fulfilment of the internship agreement's learning objectives by the tasks performed - the discussion and reflection on the theories you choose to apply in relation to the internship's specific tasks - how the student, based on the problem statement for the final exam project, presents a qualified and substantiated suggestion for an action plan to resolve the problem statement.
 The proposal must not contain solutions, but a description of the method that would lead to a solution of the problem.